George Joseph Mess: Career

-Due to his ongoing ill health, Messoccasionally taught at the Indianapolis Art League and at the Herron Art Institute.
+Due to his ongoing ill health, Mess occasionally taught at the Indianapolis Art League and at the Herron Art Institute.
 In 1949 he became a part-time instructor of art at Indiana University's campus in Indianapolis (the present-day Indiana University – Purdue University Indianapolis), a position he retained until his death in 1962.

 Death and legacy

 George Mess died in Indianapolis on June 24, 1962, after suffering nearly two decades of ill health.
-His remains are interred at Indianapolis's Crown Hill Cemetery.

 Mess began his career as a commercial artist and art educator; however, he became nationally known for his work as a printmaker and painter.
 In addition, Mess and his wife, Evelynne Mess Daily, were prominent members of the Indianapolis and Brown County, Indiana, arts communities.
 Trained as a painter, producing mostly Impressionist-style landscapes, he was especially known for his aquatint etchings and prints of rural scenes in the modern styles of the 1930s and 1940s.